Wrapped Legs Around Chair? A Sign of Weak Core Muscle that Causes Reading and Writing Delays

 If you are looking for other types of toys to strengthen your child’s core and trunk of their body, floor scooters, wobble cushions, peanut balls, and other core strengthening toys found here can be beneficial to improve their core stability for better attention and learning in the classroom.

 If your child has a retained STNR reflex, the core muscle activities and exercises above will help, but it will not fully correct the problem.
 Additional exercises that directly target the retained reflex must be included into your child’s daily routine to integrate the reflex properly so the child can more fully concentrate and learn in the classroom.
 To test your child for this reflex, click here.

-If you have tested your child or student for the STNR primitive reflex and are sure they have retained it, then your child may continue to show signs of poor posture, W-sitting, balance and coordination issues, wrapping their legs around their chair, and other learning problems in the classroom.
-To try more activities that may help your child with the STNR reflex and sensory integration, you can join our video membership club to get started with several beneficial exercises or take our retained Primitive Reflexes e-Course.
-We now have three new options available:
+If you have tested your child or student for the STNR primitive reflex and are sure they have retained it, your child may continue to show signs of poor posture, W-sitting, balance and coordination issues, wrapping their legs around their chair, and other learning problems in the classroom.
+To try more activities that may be beneficial for your child’s physical literacy, join our video membership or take the retained Primitive Reflexes e-Course.
+The video membership has the following three options available: